 Multiple entry points for both water and electricity will make your life much easier when installing this electric shower.

-Triton Martinique another great electric shower.
+Triton Martinique is another great electric shower.
 If you are worried about limescale build-up, you don’t need to.
 This electric shower has so called, phased shutdown, or limescale resistant shutdown, which should minimize a build-up of limescale.

 The plastic shower head is equipped with five different spray patterns.